Our friendly staff will ensure your experience at ReClif will be a memorable one.

 "My name is Sarah Nay and I have been lucky enough to know Reece my whole life.
 We grew up in the same neighborhood and went to the same preschool - fun fact: I have a picture of Reece, Will Tyler and I when we were all in the same 3 year old preschool class!!
 I started working with Reece about 7 years ago during high school and continued throughout my college career at Georgia Tech.
 I have loved the opportunity to work with such a passionate, smart individual and I'm so excited to see what's next for ReClif!"

 Born in Atlanta, Georgia, Sunny is an eclectic mix of photographer, videographer, designer, and advertising creative.
-He graduated from the University of Georgia in 2016 with a B.A in Advertising, and is currently studying to become an Art Director at the Creative Circus Advertising Portfolio School.
+He graduated from the University of Georgia in 2016 with a B.A in Advertising, and continued his education at The Creative Circus Portfolio School.
+Currently, he also works as an Art Director at Goodby Silverstein & Partners, an advertising agency based out of San Francisco, California.

 "After meeting Daron, Reece's sister, in middle school, I was introduced to the Blankenship family and am lucky to have known them for so long.
 Through years of playing tennis for Parkview High School and finding my way into family Thanksgivings and various celebrations, I quickly assimilated myself into the family as an honorary Blankenship!
-Currently, I'm studying to become an advertising art director and handle the creative elements behind ReClif.
-I believe Reece's vision will truly change the conversation surrounding autism and am grateful to be a part of the community that he has built."
+Currently, I’m working as an Art Director and also handle the creative elements behind ReClif.
+I believe Reece's vision will truly change the way people view autism and am grateful to be a part of the community that he has built."

 Helena graduated in 2016 with a Biology degree from the University of North Georgia.
 As a college level student/athlete in basketball, Helena is a great asset and plans on assisting Will with Special Fit in the gym area.
 Helena is also an auxiliary support with other aspects of ReClif, helping with seminars & workshops, marketing and supporting ReClif as a community outing and social events aide.